A diploma mill, also known as a degree mill

 Alternatively, there has been a rise in the number of scams where the “university” claims to be located in the U.S., yet specializes in “evaluating” and “awarding” degrees based on an “international assessment process” specially designed to help immigrants wishing to enter the U.S.

-Once you have researched an online college for degree mills and evaluated its accreditation report with help the Get Educated Diploma Mill Police database, you can make an informed decision.
+Once you have researched an online college for degree mills and evaluated its accreditation report with help from the Get Educated Diploma Mill Police database, you can make an informed decision.

-For more information on how to make sure your college is legitimate, view the Get Educated video 'How To Spot Fake Online College Scams.'
+For more information on how to make sure your college is legitimate, view the Get Educated video "How To Spot Fake Online College Scams

 Degree Mill Resources: